CotripperPlatform/CoTrip/CLIENT_README.md

 ### Prerequisites

-Ensure you have the following installed:
+You will need the following installed locally on your machine:

 * [ `pipenv` ](https://github.com/pypa/pipenv)
 * [ `pyenv` ](https://github.com/pyenv/pyenv)